Xenthys/ShareXen/README.md

 ## Installing the API

-1. Download the `script.php` file from this repository.
+1. Download the `sharexen.php` file from this repository.
 2. Open it with a text editor, and edit the configuration to your needs.
 3. Upload it to your webhost by any means, using whichever filename you want.